jar398/listtools/doc/diff-tool-notes.md

   1. x = y  where x is a tipward record match to y
   2. x = y  where x and y unambiguously subtend the same TRMs (see above)
-  3. x < y  where x has no equivalent in B ('addition')
+  3. x < y  where x and its descendants have no equivalent in B ('addition')
   4. x < y  where y has no equivalent in A ('refinement')
   5. x >< y  where x < parent(y)  ('inconsistency')
-  6. x R y  where x and y are record matches and R is not =
+  6. x R y  where x and y are record matches, and R is one of the RCC-5 relations other than =

 # 'Diff' file format